MDSLab/iotronic-lightning-rod-agent/README.rst

 iotronic_lightningrod
 ===============================

-Implementation of the Lightning-rod, the Stack4Things node-side probe
+Implementation of the Lightning-rod, the Stack4Things board-side probe

 Please fill here a long description which must be at least 3 lines wrapped on 80 cols, so that distribution package maintainers can use it in their packages.